pivotal/docs-tap/app-sso/reference/api/index.hbs.md

-# AppSSO API
+# AppSSO APIs

-This topic provides you with detailed information about the following AppSSO's APIs:
+This topic provides you with detailed information about the following APIs of Application Single Sign-On (commonly called AppSSO):

 - [AuthServer](./authserver.hbs.md)
 - [ClientRegistration](./clientregistration.hbs.md)